Lampropeltis getula: Geographic range

+Lampropeltis getula is found in the southeastern United States from southern New Jersey to Florida.

 Habitat

-The preferred habitats of L. getula are open areas, particularly grassland, but also chaparral, oak woodland, abandoned farms, desert, low mountains, sand, and any type of riparian zone, including swamps, canals, and streams.
-A study on the habitat use of the Eastern Kingsnake found that overall they prefer and can be found in sites with thick layer of leaf litter and dense shrubbery.
-From their observations throughout the course of research, they found that 79% of their tracked specimen spent the majority of their time concealed under the cover of soil and leaf litter.
+The preferred habitats of Lampropeltis getula are open areas, particularly grassland, but also chaparral, oak woodland, abandoned farms, desert, low mountains, sand, and any type of riparian zone, including swamps, canals, and streams.
+A study on the habitat use of the eastern kingsnake found that overall it prefers and can be found in sites with a thick layer of leaf litter and dense shrubbery.
+From observations, researchers found that 79% of tracked specimen spent the majority of their time concealed under the cover of soil and leaf litter.

-Although commonly described as diurnal, some reports suggest that the Eastern Kingsnake are crepuscular or nocturnal during the hottest parts of the year.
+Although commonly described as diurnal, some reports suggest that the eastern kingsnake is crepuscular or nocturnal during the hottest parts of the year.
+It will often retreat into rodent burrows as nocturnal retreats.

-It has been found that Eastern Kingsnake home ranges often show little-to-no overlap.
+It has been found that eastern kingsnake home ranges often show little-to-no overlap.

-Some studies show that Eastern Kingsnakes (L. g. getula), especially males, are territorial, and will commence in combat if their territory is threatened by another snake.
+Some studies show that the eatern kingsnake (L. g. getula) is territorial, especially males, which will engage invading snakes in combat if their territory is threatened.

 Diet

-L. getula eats other snakes, including venomous snakes such as copperheads (Agkistrodon contortrix), which are responsible for more venomous snakebites than any other in the United States, as well as coral snakes (Micruroides and Micrurus), massasaugas (Sistrurus catenatus), and other rattlesnakes (Crotalus and Sistrurus).
-Among the non-venomous snakes preyed upon include common garter snakes (Thamnophis sirtalis), common watersnakes (Nerodia sipedon), ring-necked snakes (Diadophis punctatus), smooth earth snakes (Virginia valeriae), and worm snakes (Carphophis amoenus).
+Lampropeltis getula eats other snakes, including venomous snakes such as the copperhead (Agkistrodon contortrix), which is responsible for more venomous snakebites than any other in the United States, as well as coral snakes (genera Micruroides and Micrurus), the massasauga (Sistrurus catenatus), and other rattlesnakes (genera Crotalus and Sistrurus).
+Nonvenomous snakes preyed upon include the common garter snake (Thamnophis sirtalis), the common watersnake (Nerodia sipedon), the ring-necked snake (Diadophis punctatus), the smooth earth snake (Virginia valeriae), and the worm snake (Carphophis amoenus).

 It has developed a hunting technique to avoid being bitten by clamping down on the jaws of the venomous prey, but even if envenomated, it is immune.
-It also eats amphibians, turtle eggs, bird eggs (including those of the northern bobwhite [Colinus virginianus]), lizards (such as five-lined skinks [Plestiodon fasciatus]), and small mammals (such as white-footed mice [Peromyscus leucopus]), which it kills by constriction.
+It also eats amphibians, turtle eggs, bird eggs including those of the northern bobwhite (Colinus virginianus), lizards such as the five-lined skink (Plestiodon fasciatus), and small mammals such as the white-footed mouse (Peromyscus leucopus), which it kills by constriction.

-Due to their diet of eating other snake species, kingsnakes are a key factor in the spread of ophidiomycosis.
+Due to their diet of other snake species, kingsnakes of the genus Lampropeltis are a key factor in the spread of ophidiomycosis.
 This is a relatively new snake fungal disease originating from the fungus, Ophidiomyces ophiodiicola.
 This disease has a variety of impacts on snakes and the extent of this impact is still being researched.

 Reproduction

-L. getula is oviparous.
-Adult females lay up to several dozen eggs that hatch after 2.0-2.5 months of incubation.
+Lampropeltis getula is oviparous.
+Adult females lay up to several dozen eggs that hatch after 2.0–2.5 months of incubation.
 Hatchlings are brightly colored and feed on small snakes, lizards, and rodents.
-Eastern Kingsnakes (L. g. getula) are active from April–October in most parts of their habitat range and breeding occurs in the spring months.
+The eastern kingsnake (L. g. getula) is active from April–October in most parts of its habitat range and breeding occurs in the spring months.
 Neck-biting is a common behavior when mating.

 In captivity

-Long a favorite among collectors, L. getula does well in captivity, living to 25 years or more.
+Long a favorite among collectors, Lampropeltis getula does well in captivity, living to 25 years or more.
 Some of the most popular subspecies of the common kingsnake kept in captivity are the California, Brooks', Florida, and Mexican black kingsnakes.